psambit9791/jdsp/README.md

 <br/>

-To get the latest stable release of jDSP:
+To get the latest stable release of JDSP:

 ### Gradle
 ```